FailAcademy/learning/wdp-toronto/_projects/project-05.md

 ---
 layout: project
 title: Project 5 - Quotes on Dev
-due: Monday, August 26th (beginning of class)
+due: Monday, Nov 25th (beginning of class)
 ---

 For Project 5, you will combine your JavaScript and WordPress skills together to build out the functionality for a website called Quotes on Dev using the WordPress REST API.